ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/github.md

 * Create your account at github.com.
  - To get the educational discount (free access to private repos), use an email that ends in .edu

-* Configure git on the ieng6 servers and setup your ssh key following [these instructions](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).
-Refer to the next section for using github to complete lab assignments
+* Refer to the next section for using github to complete lab assignments

 # Using github to complete lab assignments